vanilla-wm/vanilla-plugins/README.md

 > Library plugins for simple integration of the Vanilla Web Monetization.\

-Applications that require higher level of security want to ensure that the exclusive content is served to monetized users.
+Applications that require higher level of security want to ensure that the *exclusive* content is served to monetized users.

-Vanilla Web Monetization improves the application security with the back-end payments verification system.
+**Vanilla Web Monetization** improves the application security with the *back-end payments verification system*.
 Plugins created in this library provide simple API for using We monetization in different languages and frameworks.

 ## Plugins